sougata-github/devops-crash-course/readme.md

 CI -> Continuous Integration.
 Everytime a developer pushes code, tests run automatically and if something breaks, the pipeline stops and we fix it before moving forward.

-CD -> Continuous Depployment.
+CD -> Continuous Deployment.
 Once all the tests are passed, app is automatically deployed to staging or production.

 These pipelines are written using tools like github actions, jenkins, etc.